We managed to resolutely resist Samarkand’s Crown Jewels, the Registan. That was for day 3, with today being dedicated to Amir Timur the Great.

 We wandered around the revered site, but were pretty bored to be honest.
 The Kok Gumbaz Mosque was very nice inside, however the rest seemed just too bland.
 A definite example of when it it is best to leave a site to its semi-ruined state.

-Perhaps it was a case of ‘after the Lord Mayor’s show’ as I am sure that if this would have been the first site of its type we had seen, we would have been suitably wowed.
+Perhaps it was a case of ‘after the Lord Mayor’s show’ as I am sure that if this had been the first site of its type we had seen, we would have been suitably wowed.

 The city was also a cafe desert.
-We found one with a decent view, but all they had to offer was tea and cakes inside cellophane wrappers, which we consumed all the same.
+We found one with a very decent view, but all they had to offer was tea and supermarket cakes contained inside cellophane wrappers, which we consumed hungrily all the same.

-We both agreed on the 150 minute journey home that it hadn’t really been worth the effort.
+We both agreed whilst on the 150-minute journey home that it hadn’t really been worth the effort.